 The Pinellas County Tax Collector’s office wants to make life as easy as possible for all of the men and women that serve or have served in the armed forces.
 Below you will find answers to commonly asked questions from military families.
 If you do not find answers to your questions here, please contact us.
 Thank you for all you do to protect our great nation and advance liberty around the world!

 I am a resident of another state but am stationed in Florida.
 Do I have to title and register my vehicle here?

 While you have the option to purchase a Florida license plate when stationed here, the Soldiers’ and Sailors’ Relief Act of 1940 authorizes non-resident service members to display a current license plate from their home state.
-If you to register your vehicle in Florida, please visit our motor vehicles page for more information.
+If you choose to register your vehicle in Florida, please visit our motor vehicles page for more information.

 I am a Florida resident with a Florida vehicle registration and plate, but I’m stationed out of state.
 What renewal options do I have?